jsonquerylang/jsonquery-website/src/content/reference.md

 ## uniq

 Create a copy of an array where all duplicates are removed.
+Values are compared using the `eq` operator, which does a deep strict equal comparison.

 ```text
 uniq()